-CareMatters II is a universal life insurance policy that provides long-term care coverage through attached riders.
-This hybrid long-term care life insurance product provides both long-term care insurance and life insurance in one single policy.
+CareMatters II is a universal life insurance policy with a qualified long-term care insurance rider.
+This product combines both long-term care insurance and life insurance into one single policy.

 How Does CareMatters II Work?

-Once the accelerated death benefit is finished, the policy uses a Long-term Care Extension of Benefits Rider to provide you additional coverage.
+Once you’ve exhausted the accelerated death benefit, the policy then uses a Long-term Care Extension of Benefits Rider to provide you additional coverage.

 Between the accelerated death benefit and the LTC Extension of Benefits Rider, CareMatters II can offer you up to 7 years of long-term care benefits!